 The next phase of the project will see completion of a book that includes edited and updated versions of all five essays, previously formatted as PDFs.
 The book will also focus on the dialogic research and repatriation strategies used in this project, and the broader imperatives of a repatriation process facilitated by collaboration among foreign and indigenous artists and scholars.

-During the next year, Herbst will be engaged in dissemination and public outreach activities throughout Indonesia, to increase awareness of cultural memory, personal narratives and the importance of empirical historical resources available through repatriation of arts-related archives.
-This is expected to include international gatherings and presentations in other countries.
-For more on these activities, see the Events + News pages.
+Herbst and Balinese colleagues are engaged in dissemination and public outreach activities in Indonesia to increase awareness of cultural memory, personal narratives and the importance of empirical historical resources available through repatriation of arts-related archives.
+Additionally, international gatherings and presentations in other countries are being scheduled.

 A new Bali 1928 and Library of Congress-to-Bali Repatriation Project initiative continuing into 2023-2024 includes Gregory Bateson’s (1936-39) and Jane Belo’s (1931-39) film footage and photographs from Bali, complemented by field notes by Margaret Mead, Bateson and Belo.
 This project involves further research amongst centenarians and will result in publication, public presentations, and dissemination of the films, edited and restored, in Bali and internationally.